ChristCenteredDev/Twitter-Clone/README.md

 Active app is viewable at: https://tweeter-christcentereddev.herokuapp.com/

+### Note: See bottom of the documentation for visual examples of the site.

 ### Medium Blog posts related to this Project:
 - Main Profile Page: (https://medium.com/@williammooney/)
 - 6th Week — Vivixx Coding Bootcamp (https://medium.com/@williammooney/week-6-vivixx-coding-bootcamp-b0ea9034fd15)